IsraelOrtuno/permalink/readme.md

 | 1  | users         | NULL      | App\User   | NULL               | NULL             | UserController@index
 | 2  | israel-ortuno | 1         | NULL       | App\User           | 1                | NULL

-This will run the following:
+It will run the following (this example tries to be as explicit as possible, internally it uses eager loading and some other performance optimizations):

 ```php
 $router->get('users', 'UserController@index');